David Nixon (magician): Entertainment career

 David Nixon made his final television appearances posthumously, as a guest on Basil Brush's Magical Christmas, broadcast on BBC1 on 23 December 1978, Celebrity Squares, broadcast on ITV on 24 February 1979 and on Give Us a Clue, also broadcast on ITV on 27 March 1979.

 Mellotron

 Among Nixon's lesser known activities was his involvement in backing the development and manufacture of the Mellotron, an electro-mechanical musical instrument, and the company Mellotronics.
-He appeared in a 1965 Pathé newsreel feature to demonstrate the instrument.
+He appeared in a 1965 Pathé News newsreel feature to demonstrate the instrument.